Reemy99/42_IRC/README.md

     when you're using recv() or send() to read or write data with non-blocking file descriptor spoll() to wait until there's something to read or write.

 ### the equivalent of the poll() function:
-    The select() function is often used in C/C++98 to achieve similar I/O multiplexing capabilities as poll(), It helps you to listens for activity on different (fd) and tells you when there's something happening.
+    The select() function is often used in C/C++98 to achieve similar I/O multiplexing capabilities as poll().
+    It helps you to listens for activity on different (fd) and tells you when there's something happening.